yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >
 >This can be seen in **how people buy too many things they don't really need, use cars instead of walking or biking, and many factories still pollute water and air to save money.** A clear example of this is **that most people in my neighborhood drive cars even for very short trips, and many stores still give out plastic bags for everything, creating huge amounts of unnecessary waste.**

->[!note] 结果与反思（Results & Reflection）
->
->Looking at the broader implications, this trend could lead to **serious health problems for everyone, especially children and elderly people.
-Climate change will also make extreme weather more common, affecting food production and making life harder for future generations.**
->
->Of course, we should also acknowledge that **big companies and governments need to make the biggest changes, and individual efforts might seem small compared to industrial pollution.** However, this benefit seems less critical when compared to the problems I've mentioned.

 >[!note] 结尾与展望（Ending & Exhoration）
 >
 >In conclusion, based on the analysis of **the daily pollution I observe** and **the lifestyle choices that cause these problems**, I maintain my position that **we all have a responsibility to protect our environment, even if our individual actions seem small.**
->
->Therefore, the path forward is not to simply accept or reject **environmental responsibility**, but to **start with simple changes like using less plastic, walking or biking more, saving electricity at home, and properly sorting our garbage.
-We should also support businesses that care about the environment.** It is crucial that we focus on maximizing our positive impact while actively reducing our environmental footprint.

 <h2 id="topic_10"></h2>